randa-mu/randomness-solidity/README.md

 ## Smart Contracts

 ### Randomness
-Provides functionality to generate and verify randomness based on conditional threshold signatures from the Dcipher network.
+Provides functionality to generate and verify randomness based on conditional threshold signatures from the dcipher network.
 - ✨ `RandomnessReceiverBase.sol` - An abstract contract that developers **must implement** to request and receive randomness within their own smart contracts.
 - `RandomnessSender.sol` - Handles the processing and management of randomness requests using the conditional signing mechanism provided by the Dcipher threshold network.